 Heating is by wood-chip bio-mass.
 Heating is thermostatically controlled throughout the property.
 Open fire – with initial basket of logs.
 Further locally-sourced logs can be supplied directly by the owners at additional cost.

 The cottage is detached and not overlooked.
 The owner’s property sits a hundred yards from Pirnie Cottage and while they are on hand to help guests with any aspect of their stay, they are very respectful of guest privacy.

-Guests are welcome to use the owner’s tennis court on request and at specified times to be agreed in advance.
+Guests are welcome to use the owner’s tennis court daily from 10am - 12 noon or at other times as agreed with the owners in advance.

 For guests who wish to bring their horses, this can readily be accommodated at Pirnie Cottage at additional cost.
-Subject to separate agreement, grazing and/or stabling is available at an additional charge with fees paid directly to owner, please get in touch for further details.
+Subject to separate agreement, three stables and grazing are available with fees paid directly to the owners.
+Grazing for additional horses may also be available.
+Please get in touch for further details.

 Pirnie Cottage sits 5.5 miles from St Boswells.
 This pretty village boasts the fabulous, award-winning Mainstreet Trading bookshop, café, deli and antiques shop and the excellent Blue Coo Bistro at the Buccleuch Arms Hotel for eating out.
 There is also a good butchers, small Co-op supermarket and the highly regarded Border Gunroom for those essential country supplies.

 A further 4.6 miles drive from St Boswells takes you to the town of Melrose where you will find some of the best independent shopping in the area with Melrose Abbey as the stunning backdrop.
 Melrose is also home of the famous Borders Rugby 7s game.